OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:26

-“Whoever is ashamed of Me and My words, the Son of Man will be ashamed of them when He comes in His glory and in the glory of the Father and of the holy angels.”
+“Whoever is ashamed of Me and My words, the Son of Man will also be ashamed of them when He comes in His glory and in the glory of the Father and of the holy angels.”

 ## Luke 9:27

-“Truly I tell you, some who are standing here will not taste death before they see the kingdom of God.”
+“Truly I tell you, some who are standing here will not experience death before they see the kingdom of God.”

 ---

 ## Luke 9:28

-About eight days after Jesus said this, He took Peter, John, and James with Him and went up onto a mountain to pray.
+About eight days after Jesus spoke these words, He took Peter, John, and James with Him and went up onto a mountain to pray.

 ## Luke 9:29

-As He was praying, the appearance of His face changed, and His clothes became as bright as a flash of lightning.
+As He was praying, the appearance of His face changed, and His clothes became dazzling white.

 ## Luke 9:30

-Two men, Moses and Elijah, appeared in glorious splendour, talking with Jesus.
+Two men, Moses and Elijah, appeared in radiant glory, conversing with Jesus.

 ## Luke 9:31

-They spoke about His departure, which He was about to bring to fulfilment at Jerusalem.
+They discussed His departure, which He was about to accomplish at Jerusalem.

 ## Luke 9:32